-What does it mean to be a Muscle Testing Doctor?
-Muscle testing was initially developed by two Medical Doctors named Kendall and Kendall in the 1950s.
+What does it mean to be a muscle testing doctor?
+Muscle testing was initially developed by two medical doctors named Kendall and Kendall in the 1950s.
 Dr. George Goodheart, a chiropractor and the founder of Professional Applied Kinesiology, got the book that was written by the two medical doctors and started to apply muscle testing to his patients in the early 1960s.
 There were a great deal of developments in health care at that time.
 Viola Fryman was able to discover cranial bone motion and what is called the primary cranial sacral respiratory mechanism.
-What this means is that while a person breathes the bones of the skull move in a certain predictable way along with the bones of the rest of the body.
+What this means is that while a person breathes, the bones of the skull move in a certain predictable way along with the bones of the rest of the body.

 The health care providers that do the most muscle testing of any other health care providers in the world are the Professional Applied Kinesiologists.
 Orthopedic surgeons will muscle test nearly every patient in order to determine muscle function and whether or not their muscles are intact when evaluating whether or not to do surgery.
-I experienced this first hand when I tore 90% of my left pectoralis major sternal muscle just prior to beginning my chiropractic studies.
-One of the first things that the surgeon did before surgically re-attaching my muscle into the bone was to test the muscle to determine its strength.
-Thank goodness the surgeon was able to do a great job re-attaching the muscle to the bone.
+I experienced this firsthand when I tore 90% of my left pectoralis major sternal muscle just prior to beginning my chiropractic studies.
+One of the first things that the surgeon did before surgically reattaching my muscle to the bone was to test the muscle to determine its strength.
+Thank goodness the surgeon was able to do a great job reattaching the muscle to the bone.
 And I am also grateful for the physical therapy that worked out well and helped me to heal afterwards.
 The other thing that proved helpful was my health insurance that I had at the time (and still do).

 stinsy 671 [1600x1200] copy